-^{}Funding sources are estimated at the time of contract execution and may be reallocated at the discretion of the Behavioral Wellness Director or designee based on available funding source
+Funding sources are estimated at the time of contract execution and may be reallocated at the discretion of the Behavioral Wellness Director or designee based on available funding sources.

-^{}Projected Units of Service and Projected Number of Clients are estimated targets to assist CBO's in recovering full costs.
+[&]quot;"Funding sources are estimated at the time of contract execution and may be reallocated at the discretion of the Behavioral Wellness Director or designee based on available fur Projected Units of Service and Projected Number of Clients are estimated targets to assist CBO's in recovering full costs.
 Actual services provided and clients served may vary.
 Rate schedule specific to FY 21-22 only.
 Rates for subsequent years will be based on the State approved schedule.

-1Rate based on approved costs.

-EXHIBIT B-2
+Cost of Naltrexone tablets and Acamprosate dose is bundled in the rate for ODS Non-NTP Medically Assisted Treatment (MAT).
+Rate based on approved costs.

-ENTITY BUDGET BY PROGRAM
+EXHIBIT B-2 ENTITY BUDGET BY PROGRAM

-Santa Barbara County Department of Behavioral Wellness Contract Budget Packet
+Santa Barbara County Department of Behavioral Wellness Contract Budget Packet Entity Budget By Program